ISLAMIC PAWN BROKING WITH NO RIBA 2024

-An Islamic pawn broking in 2024 is by definition the use of a collateral to borrow money from a Halal pawnshop by getting cash in exchange of the deposit of goods what a borrower can buy it back later in compliance with Sharia principles.
+An Islamic pawn broking with no Riba in 2024 is by definition the use of a collateral to borrow money from a Halal pawnshop by getting cash in exchange of the deposit of goods what a borrower can buy it back later in compliance with Sharia principles.

-The Islamic pawn broking within halal finance is called Ar-Rahn which is a permissible contract in Islam under precise conditions where assets deposited as security for a debt in order to repay it in case the debtor failed to pay back to the Muslim pawnbroker.
+The Islamic pawn broking with no Riba, within halal finance, is called Ar-Rahn which is a permissible contract in Islam under precise conditions where assets deposited as security for a debt in order to repay it in case the debtor failed to pay back to the Muslim pawnbroker.

-The Islamic pawn broking in 2024 is facing a challenge is terms of charging interests (Riba) which is haram (not permissible) during the pawning period, as this the way pawnshops are making money, this financial operation can only become halal without charging any interest.
+The Islamic pawn broking with no Riba in 2024 is facing a challenge is terms of charging interests (Riba) which is haram (not permissible) during the pawning period, as this the way pawnshops are making money, this financial operation can only become halal without charging any interest.

 A Halal pawnshop to be compliant with sharia, in addition of not charging interest should only accept goods that have an economic value, be on private ownership and make sure that such goods that are not haram (forbidden), the assets can consist of a plot of land, a vehicle or a house.